SAP-archive/iot-reference-app-opc-ua/Docs/3-2-DeviceOnBoarding/README.md

 On device on Siemens IoT2020 hardware
 - use `iot2000setup` command to configure the device
-	- set the password to "Dev22ice" as described in the operations checklist
+	- set the password to "..." as described in the operations checklist
 - take note of the mac address in the operations checklist
 - whitelist mac address in SAP Guest network at https://nip.wdf.sap.corp/nip2/faces/networking/wlan/wlanManager/WlanMan.xhtml
 - ask SAP IT to fix the IP address
-- install Yaler support on the device using the process at [1-3-DeviceConfiguration](../1-3-DeviceConfiguration/Yocto-Linux_Autostart-Yaler.md) and use FileZilla to move the files over from a PC as the device does not have interenet access yet
+- install Yaler support on the device using the process at [1-3-DeviceConfiguration](../1-3-DeviceConfiguration/Yocto-Linux_Autostart-Yaler.md) and use FileZilla to move the files over from a PC as the device does not have internet access yet
 - the previous step also adds automatic reboot once and it also ensures that the time is set once a day
 - use `iot2000setup` to change the network to use dhcp
 - turn on device and connect it to the same network the OPC-UA Server is in, in our case SAP-Guest